 Attackers generally like to use techniques that are reliable and easy to use.
-It is important to map real and emerging threats such as those currently fashionable (or possible) for the adversary to specific assets.
-Vulnerabilities with active threats increase risk, while the ones that are very hard to exploit and don't have active threats can be de-prioritized.
+Mapping real and emerging threats, what is currently fashionable (or possible) for the adversary, to specific assets is a key part of the risk calculation.
+Vulnerabilities with active threats increase risk, while the ones that are very hard to exploit don't.